 How to Redeem Chase Ultimate Rewards Points

 Redeeming your Chase points is fairly simple.
-However, the process you need to follow may vary depending on the redemption method you select.
+However, your process may vary depending on your redemption method.
 In most cases, you need to use the Ultimate Rewards website.

 Log in to the Ultimate Rewards website.